morganbarber/morganbarber/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=morganbarber&show_icons=true&theme=tokyonight&count_private=true&hide_title=true" />
 </p>

-## 🕹️ Game Design

-As a game designer, I'm always thinking about how to create unique and engaging experiences for players.
-I believe that games have the power to bring people together, inspire creativity, and even teach valuable life lessons.
-In my journey as a game designer, I have worked on various projects, from simple 2D platformers to immersive 3D worlds.
-I'm always eager to experiment with new ideas and push the boundaries of what is possible in the world of game design.

-## 🤖 Machine Learning

-I have always been fascinated by the potential of machine learning and AI, and I'm excited to explore the ways in which these technologies can revolutionize the gaming industry.
-From creating more realistic and dynamic game worlds to developing advanced AI-driven characters, there are endless possibilities for integrating machine learning into game design.
-I'm constantly learning and staying up-to-date with the latest advancements in machine learning to ensure that I can bring these cutting-edge technologies to my projects!

 ## 💻 Skills

 I have developed a strong skill set in various programming languages and technologies, which enables me to create versatile and high-quality projects.
 Some of the key skills I possess are: